monkybrain/giterature/README.md

 for giterate authors or writers who need help becoming giterate (as in 'literate')

-Uses [giterate](https://github.com/monkybrain/giterate) (as in 'iterate') to continually push updates to github.
+Use [giterate](https://github.com/monkybrain/giterate) (as in 'iterate') to continually push updates to github.
+Harness the power and beauty of github to publish and maintain your work.

+Trying out the principles [here](blog/README.md).

 ### dogma / manifesto ###